|

 set colors option from the Tools menu bar).
 In addition, the CytoSpec

-by univariate imaging methods (left mouse button) the
+generated by univariate imaging methods the

 - spectrum with the pixel coordinates of the mouse pointer is displayed in the spectra display panel,